museless/Muse-Spider/README.md

 README
 ================================
-This is the source code for MuseSp - Muse's Spider
+The source code for MuseSp - Muse's Spider
 --------------------------------

 ##<a name="index"/>Manual